Badusha Balushahi Recipe

 - Fry until they are golden brown.When they are golden brown, take them out of the oil and drain well.

-- Put the fried badusha in the warm syrup for a few minutes.
-Shake the syrup pan to let badusha coat well with syrup.
+- After draning the balushahi, put the fried badusha in the warm syrup for a few minutes.
+Shake the syrup pan if necessary, to let badusha coat well with syrup.

 - Take balushahi out from the syrup pan and place on a plate till they cool completely.